wagtail/wagtail-vector-index/docs/quick-start.md

 )
 ```

-You should now be able to query the consumer via the EventSource API, you can use the snippet below as a reference.
+You should now be able to query the consumer using the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API.
+The snippet below is an example implementation:

 ```javascript
 function chatQuery(query, pageType) {